 But in order to really take advantage of the principle, you have to monitor and adjust your allocations.
 When you’re younger, you want a higher proportion of assets in riskier investments; as you age, you want to move money into more stable places.
 If you lose your shirt in equities in your 30s, you have plenty of time to make up for losses; if that happens in your 80s, well…you get the idea.

-If you’re not willing to pay 1% to 2% of your assets to hire someone to manage your investments, creating a well-diversified portfolio can be difficult to do on your own.
+Note: If you’re not willing to pay 1% to 2% of your assets to hire someone to manage your investments, creating a well-diversified portfolio can be difficult to do on your own.
 Doing the research, buying lots of individual stocks and bonds—that’s tricky stuff.
-But there are ways to take advantage of professional knowledge without hiring your own wealth adviser.
-Passive and active funds, for instance, are managed by professionals in order to create a good asset allocation, and the funds have relatively low fees.
-As an individual investor, you’ll still need to figure out which funds to buy, or let us do it for you at a fraction of the fees a traditional adviser charges.
+But there are ways to take advantage of professional knowledge without hiring your own wealth advisor.
+ETFs and mutual funds, for instance, are managed by professionals in order to create a good asset allocation, and the funds have relatively low fees.
+As an individual investor, you’ll still need to figure out which funds to buy, but that’s monumentally easier than picking individuals stocks and bonds!